-Clark Mountain is the highest point in Dakobed Range before Luahna Peak.
-Together, they share an extended ridgeline that spans west to Tenpeak Mountain.
-Merely a mile apart, the two peaks are often feasible to climb in one single trip.
+Clark Mountain and Luahna Peak perch over White River Valley by Buck Mountain.
+Together, they share a long ridgeline spanning west to Tenpeak Mountain.
+Merely a mile apart, the two peaks are often doable to climb in one trip.

 See more trip photos here.